Are our dreams and nightmares proof of a non-ordinary state of reality? If they are, why are we so skeptical of other non-ordinary states?

 — Joseph Campbell

-Recording your dreams is an important step in building toward being aware as you sleep.
+Recording your dreams is an important step in building awareness as you sleep.
 The acting writing helps to solidify your memory.
 And, it can open your recollection of related memories and dreams.
 Then take one or two of the main images or ideas, and brainstorm on them.
 Write what comes to your mind, and again what comes to your mind, and again.

 We use the above process to begin our journey into lucid dreaming.
 This is a state where you are aware when you are dreaming.
-The more you practice lucid dreaming techniques, the greater your degree of control.
+The more you practice lucid dreaming techniques, the greater your degree of control within the dream.

 Dreaming a Default State of Consciousness

-Dreaming is one of the three basic states of consciousness, along with waking and sleeping.
-Science tells us that the ideal time for dreaming is during the “REM” sleep.
+Dreaming is one of the three basic states of consciousness.
+Waking and sleeping are the other two.
+Science tells us dreaming occurs during “REM” sleep.
 REM is an acronym for rapid eye movement.
 This normally occurs during the sleep stage.
+However, we can access this portion without sleeping through other techniques.

 However, dreaming is not confined to the sleep stage.
 Day-dreaming can be just as intense and real to the mind.
 Many people jump straight into the REM stage when they first fall asleep.